yotamsu26/follow-your-money/README.md

 - move to yarn
 - add option to add files to assets
+- move all svgs to components
-- add tool tip to complete the sentece
+- add notifactions